brefphp/aws-lambda-layers/README.md

 copied here as well.

 The 3rd layer is the `function` layer where everything is packet together and the `bootstrap` file is loaded.
-The `bref-internal-src` images (see layers/fpm) are used to load Bref classes into the layer.

 The 4th layer is `zip-function`, where we get a small and fast Linux (Alpine) just to install and zip the entire `/opt` content.
 We use docker compose volumes to map `/tmp/bref-zip` from host to the container so that we can